 Note: icons and images used within a plugin have different requirements.
 See Working with Icons and Images for more information.

-Plugin Logos are shown in the JetBrains Plugins Repository.
+Plugin Logos are shown in the JetBrains Marketplace.
 They also appear in the Settings/Preferences Plugin Manager UI in IntelliJ Platform-based IDEs.
 Whether online or in the product UI, a Plugin Logo helps users to identify a plugin more quickly in a list, as shown below:

 Plugin Logo Requirements

 For a Plugin Logo to be displayed correctly within an IntelliJ Platform-based IDE, it must:

 Follow the best practices design guidelines,